tokio-rs/website/content/tokio/tutorial/async.md

             });
         }

-        // Once the waker is stored and the timer thread is started, it is
+        // By now, the waker is stored and the timer thread is started.
-        // time to check if the delay has completed.
-This is done by
-        // checking the current instant.
-If the duration has elapsed, then
-        // the future has completed and `Poll::Ready` is returned. if Instant::now() >= self.when {
-            Poll::Ready(())
-        } else {
-            // The duration has not elapsed, the future has not completed so
+        // The duration has not elapsed (recall that we checked for this
+        // first thing), ergo the future has not completed so we must
         // return `Poll::Pending`.
         //
         // The `Future` trait contract requires that when `Pending` is
         // returned, the future ensures that the given waker is signalled
         // once the future should be polled again.
 In our case, by
         // returning `Pending` here, we are promising that we will
         // invoke the given waker included in the `Context` argument
         // once the requested duration has elapsed.
 We ensure this by
         // spawning the timer thread above.
         //
         // If we forget to invoke the waker, the task will hang
         // indefinitely.
         Poll::Pending
-        }
     }
 }
 ```